 Morning Consult obtained population parameters for registered voters from the November 2016 Current Population Survey.
 We applied post-stratification weights at the state level based on gender, age, educational attainment and race using the American Community Survey (ACS).

 Standard errors for our estimates for each state were calculated by taking 100 bootstrap samples with replacement from our full national dataset for each hypothetical matchup and then assessing this empirical distribution at the state level.
 The distribution of these predictions at the state level allows us to construct a predictive interval, which gives us a sense of the spread of MRP estimates.
-The 95 percent predictive intervals range from 1 percentage point in larger states such as California, Florida, New York, Pennsylvania and Texas, to 4 percentage points in the smaller population size of Alaska.
+The 95 percent predictive intervals range from 1 percentage point in larger states such as California, Florida, New York, Pennsylvania and Texas, to 4 percentage points in the smaller population size of Alaska and South Dakota.

 The margin of error in each state for the last month is available here.